How to start talking to your son about puberty

 How to start talking to your child about puberty

-Which parent should it be?
+Which parent should be talking?

 When you take an everyday approach where your child will see puberty as a normal part of growing up, it is helpful if both parents can talk to them about it.
 This way they’ll know that they can come to either of you with any questions or concerns they may have about their changing body.